CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "name": "torch (lit)", // In-game name displayed "description": "A large stick, wrapped in gasoline soaked rags.
 This is burning, producing plenty of light", // In-game description
 "price": 0,           // Used when bartering with NPCs.
 Can use string "cent" "USD" or "kUSD".
-"material": "wood",   // Material types.
-See materials.json for possible options "techniques": "FLAMING", // Combat techniques used by this tool "flags": "FIRE",      // Indicates special effects "weight": 831,        // Weight, measured in grams "volume": "1500 ml",  // Volume, volume in ml and L can be used - "50 ml" or "2 L" "bashing": 12,        // Bashing damage caused by using it as a melee weapon
+"material": [ "wood" ],   // Material types.
+See materials.json for possible options
+"techniques": [ "FLAMING" ], // Combat techniques used by this tool "flags": [ "FIRE" ],      // Indicates special effects
+"weight": 831,        // Weight, measured in grams "volume": "1500 ml",  // Volume, volume in ml and L can be used - "50 ml" or "2 L" "bashing": 12,        // Bashing damage caused by using it as a melee weapon